X Factor (Danish TV series): Season 17 (2024)

+Season 18 (2025)

+Thomas Blachman, Oh Land and Simon Kvamm all returned as judges for Season 18.
+Additionally, Maria Fantino returned for her second season as host.
+The Winner was Leslie mentored by Oh Land.

+Season 19 (2026)

+Thomas Blachman will return as a judge for Season 19 and will be joined by two new judges: Drew Sycamore and Benjamin Hav, replacing Oh Land and Simon Kvamm.
+Additionally, Maria Fantino returned for her third season as host.

 Controversy

 The Danish X Factor has been criticised by music expert and consultant for The Danish Musicians' Association (Dansk Musiker Forbund) Mikael Højris, who claims that the contracts for participation in the show are unfair on participants and almost amount to serfdom to DR1 (the channel airing the show) stating that clauses in the contracts forbid the participants - whether they pass the first round or not - from performing or participating in any other musical event for three months.
 He also criticises that participants are obliged to travel at their own expense.

 Bente Boserup, leader of BørneTelefonen, criticized the Danish X Factor for exposing children under 18 to high pressure and stress, after contestants Baraa Qadoura and Tannaz Hakami broke down in tears during the fourth live show of season 8.
 This was supported by psychologist John Halse, as well as contestant Finn Irs, who protested by not showing up to the all-stars song during the final live show.
 Irs stated that the producers were more interested in their contestants showing their emotions, rather than making a musical show.
 Jan Lagermand Lundme, the contributing editor on DR1, stated that all contestants were checked by a psychologist to see if they were fit to handle the pressure.

 Despite this, the series has remained quite popular within the Danish public.